Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: Related Works

 \subsection{Survival Analysis with Optimal Transport}

-Recent studies leverage \textit{Optimal Transport (OT)} to model structural relationships and heterogeneity in survival data.
-In WSIs, Unbalanced OT has been applied for imbalanced clustering, enabling instance-level selection of salient patches that drive prognosis~\cite{ren2025otsurv}.
-A similar principle extends to the genomic modality, where transporting mass toward salient pathway tokens yields sparse, biologically meaningful aggregations.
-Beyond within-modality modeling, OT has also been used to align pathology and genomics embeddings, capturing fine-grained cross-modal correspondences~\cite{xu2023multimodal,song2024multimodal}.
-These works underscore the promise of transport-based formulations for structure-aware representation learning, but their integration with explicit alignment -- \textit{distinctiveness} optimization remains underexplored.
+Optimal Transport (OT) has recently emerged as an effective tool for modeling structural relationships and heterogeneity in survival data.
+In WSI analysis, unbalanced OT has been used for imbalanced clustering and instance-level patch selection, allowing models to focus on salient regions that drive prognosis~\cite{ren2025otsurv}.
+A similar idea can be applied to genomic features, where transporting mass toward informative pathway tokens yields sparse and biologically meaningful representations.
+Beyond within-modality modeling, OT has also been explored for cross-modal alignment between pathology and genomic representations~\cite{xu2023multimodal,song2024multimodal}.
+Existing OT-based multimodal approaches typically compute transport plans either between modality-specific embeddings~\cite{xu2023multimodal} or between modality-specific prototype assignments~\cite{song2024multimodal}.
+In contrast, our method computes a single transport plan after concatenating pathology and genomic tokens and transporting them to a shared prototype bank.
+This formulation enables cross-modal evidence to interact under a unified assignment geometry while maintaining flexibility through an unbalanced OT formulation.